TheMarex/ba-thesis/text/5_stabilizer.md

 ## Problems

 Some problems became immediately clear when testing the stabilizer proposed by Kajita.
-The ground reaction forces in dual support are oscillating widly.
-Instead of a continous force at about $0.5 \cdot f_g$ the forces on both feet oscillate between $0$ and $f_g$, the support foot changes in rapid successions.
+The ground reaction forces in dual support are oscillating wildly.
+Instead of a continuous force at about $0.5 \cdot f_g$ the forces on both feet oscillate between $0$ and $f_g$, the support foot changes in rapid successions.
-As outlines in section \ref{section:rigid-body-simulation} this is a result of the constraint solver methode employed by \name{Bullet}.
+As outlines in section \ref{section:rigid-body-simulation} this is a result of the constraint solver method employed by \name{Bullet}.
 Subsequently the measured torques on the ankles did not follow the prediction as well.
-Pleae note that this is not merely sensor noise, these are the actual values used by the simulator.
+Please note that this is not merely sensor noise, these are the actual values used by the simulator.
 Even when adding mean-filters to smoothen the measured torques it was not possible to extract a meaningful control signal.
 Besides the sequential impulse solver newer versions of \name{Bullet} support a solver based on the Featherstone algorithm.
 Given the scope of this thesis, integrating that solver was out of question, thus an alternative approach to stabilizing